pixelated-rain/.dotfiles/DOCUMENTATION.md

 3. the default wallpaper,
 4. font sizes,
 5. the default editor and browser,
+6. whether or not to install certain software. currently, the following variables are available for configuration:
+   - `gaming`: toggles the inclusion of software like retroarch and steam
+   - `texlive`: toggles whether to provide texlive-full. this in particular is provided because texlive is large, and its presence significantly impacts build times.
+   - `silly`: toggles nonsense CLI software like cowsay and cmatrix

 and more. `hosts/${hostname}/hardware.nix` is a direct copy of the file `/etc/nixos/hardware-configuration.nix` generated when the user runs the